scottyschup/ruby-curriculum/projects/minesweeper.md

 game is to flag all the bombs correctly; at this point the game ends.

-If a bomb is flagged incorrectly, it is not eligible to be revealed, even if it contains no adjacent bomb.
+If a bomb is flagged incorrectly, it is not eligible to be revealed, even if it otherwise would be.

 ### User interaction

 You decide how to display the current game state to the user.
-I recommend "*" for unexplored squares, " " for "interior" squares when exploring, and a one-digit number for "fringe" squares.
-I'd put an "F" for flagged spots.
+I recommend `*` for unexplored squares, `_` for "interior" squares when exploring, and a one-digit number for "fringe" squares.
+I'd put an `F` for flagged spots.

 You decide how the user inputs his choice.
 I recommend a coordinate